goldollarch/scitao/README.md

 containing this README file.

 - On Unix/Linux systems

-	* Administrator

 1. The scitao toolbox need some third party Libraries to support, you should first download and install them on you system.
 All the required three third party libraries are: